Shares mostly flat ahead of holiday; oil slips

 U.S. Treasuries yields moderated after hitting two-week highs during the session.
 Treasuries remained under pressure for a second straight day as the U.S. data reinforced bets that the Fed is closer to hiking rates.
 Also, an auction of $29 billion of seven-year notes attracted the weakest demand in more than a year.

-The dollar index, which tracks the greenback versus a basket of six currencies, was last down 0.15 percent at 89.93.
+The dollar index .DXY, which tracks the greenback versus a basket of six currencies, was last down 0.15 percent at 89.93.

 (Additional reporting by Ryan Vlastelica, Karen Brettell and Daniel Bases in New York; Marc Jones and Simon Falush in London; Editing by Leslie Adlerand David Gregorio)